xyxxyxxy/sub-generate/README.md

 1. An instance of [whisper-asr-webservice](https://github.com/ahmetoner/whisper-asr-webservice).
 2. `mediainfo` installed on the host to check for existing subtitles and audio language in video.

+The first audio track of the video is used.
+It is important that this track has the correct metadata, as it is passed to Whisper.

 ## Cleanup

 The script contains logic to clean up any abandoned generated subtitle file.